nixworks/public/news/2007/08/13/README.md

 _Context: Malaysia, North-South Expressway, bus_

 ### [ The National Parliament of Papua New Guinea meets to select a new Speaker and Prime Minister of Papua New Guinea with Sir Michael Somare re-elected as Prime Minister. ](/news/2007/08/13/the-national-parliament-of-papua-new-guinea-meets-to-select-a-new-speaker-and-prime-minister-of-papua-new-guinea-with-sir-michael-somare-re.md)
-_Context: Michael Somare, National Parliament of Papua New Guinea, Prime Minister, Speaker_
+_Context: Michael Somare, National Parliament, Prime Minister, Speaker_

 ### [ Flooding caused by Tropical Storm Pabuk causes widespread flooding in Guangdong Province in southern China affecting up to 1.2 million people. ](/news/2007/08/13/flooding-caused-by-tropical-storm-pabuk-causes-widespread-flooding-in-guangdong-province-in-southern-china-affecting-up-to-1-2-million-peop.md)
 Downpours brought by a fading tropical storm caused widespread flooding in south China, toppling more than 3,600 houses, while in the northeast hundreds were evacuated to avoid landslides, state media said on Monday.